Years published: 1989, 1990, 2003, 2004, 2023

-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+AVED is inherited, or passed down from parent to child, in an autosomal recessive manner.
+Recessive genetic disorders occur when an individual inherits a non-working gene from each parent.
+If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the non-working gene and, therefore, have a child with AVED is 25% with each pregnancy.
+The risk of having a child who is a carrier, like the parents, is 50% with each pregnancy.
+The chance for a child to receive working genes from both parents is 25%.
+The risk is the same for males and females.

-Genetic counseling may be of benefit for affected individuals and their families.
-Other treatment is symptomatic and supportive.
+Genetic counseling is recommended for affected individuals and their families.

-Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
+Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010